Crypto Regulations in Malaysia—2025 Guide

-Learn everything you need to know about crypto regulations in Malaysia.
+Learn everything you need to know about crypto regulations in Malaysia in 2025.

-Learn everything you need to know about crypto regulations in Malaysia.
+Learn everything you need to know about crypto regulations in Malaysia in 2025.

 Crypto adoption is on the rise worldwide, and Malaysia is no exception.
 While the country doesn’t consider digital assets to be legal tender, it still defines them as a form of securities.
 Meanwhile, Malaysia has been continuously working to provide a coherent legal framework for digital assets and service providers of these assets.